 Exploring Olympic National Park is one of my favorite activities.
 It holds an outstanding amount of gems, scenic landscapes, and memorable moments!
-So, who’s excited to explore the Olympic Peninsula and Olympic National Park?
+So, who’s excited to explore the Olympic Peninsula with this awesome Olympic itinerary?

 The park holds some of the most iconic destinations in all of Washington, and you’re in for a real treat when you finally lay eyes on these epic locations.
 Inside, we dive into how to plan your Olympic National Park itinerary, the best places to see, and where to stay.